OpenXRay/xray-16/README.md

 ### More details
-This repository contains X-Ray Engine sources based on version 1.6.02.
+This repository contains OpenXRay Engine sources based on the X-Ray Engine version 1.6.02.
 The original engine is used in S.T.A.L.K.E.R.: Call of Pripyat game released by GSC Game World.

 It is a place to share ideas on what to implement, gather people that want to work on the engine,